Koh Tao murders: Background

 The island of Koh Tao is located in Southern Thailand.
 Measuring 21 square kilometres (8 sq mi) in area, it is the smallest of three popular tourist islands in the Gulf of Thailand.
 Receiving half a million visitors each year, Koh Tao is especially popular with backpackers and known for its marine life and scuba diving.
 It has over 100 hotels and resorts and was deemed the busiest diving centre in Southeast Asia in 2014.
 In 2014, the island had a population of around 5,000 locals.
 Burmese migrant workers made up an additional 5,000, around 2,000 of these being illegal immigrants who bribe local police by paying 500 baht each month.
 These illegal workers often reside with friends on the island, making it difficult to identify them.
 Some of these workers said they can earn more money in Thailand compared to Myanmar.
 The murders were the first cases of homicide on the island in over eight years.

 The victims of the murders were Hannah Witheridge, a 23-year-old from Hemsby, England, and David Miller, a 24-year-old from Jersey, a Crown Dependency.
 Both were students who were backpacking in Thailand.
 Witheridge had completed undergraduate studies in education at the University of East Anglia and had started post-graduate studies in speech and language therapy at the University of Essex.
-Miller had just completed his undergraduate degree in civil and structural engineering at the University of Leeds and was starting a masters degree.
+Miller had just completed his undergraduate degree in civil and structural engineering at the University of Leeds and was starting a master's degree.
 He was travelling Southeast Asia with a friend after completing a six-week work placement in Australia with a mining company, and arrived in Thailand in August.

 Witheridge and Miller travelled and arrived on the island separately on 25 August.
 Witheridge was travelling with three other friends, and Miller with two others.
 The two met in Koh Tao while staying at the same hotel.